-I also rely on a bit of CBT, which I have developed as a coping strategy to the anxiety UC can cause.
+I found some self-designed CBT very helpful, which I have developed as a coping strategy to the anxiety UC can cause.
 I found this has profound positive effects on the mind’s relationship with the body.

 I’m just recovering from another relapse that lasted 2 years on and off.
 It seemed to begin with a very stressful episode of working in clinical research!
 I left the office job and moved to Sri Lanka where I spent 18 months experimenting with Ayurvedic medicine.
 I learnt a lot about what can help after experiencing some ill-advised treatment.

 During this time I also trained to become a yoga teacher and this helped me immensely - just after my training what seemed like perfect health appeared again, but a few UTIs requiring antibiotics and some poisoned fish sent my bowel reeling again and I was back to square one!